 Most social interactions are affected negatively by bad breath, whether they’re a job interview or a blind date.
 If your breath smells good, you’re more likely to be confident and comfortable.
 Plus, you get to avoid embarrassment in social situations while keeping your mouth healthy.
 A good swish of mouth rinse will go a long way!

-6. It’s perfect for people who have undergone dental surgery
+Mouthwash is perfect for people who have undergone dental surgery

 For people who are advised by their doctors not to brush their teeth because of their post-dental-surgery state, mouthwash is the perfect cleaning agent to maintain their oral health.
 But once you are completely healed, you should brush and floss as well!

-7. It can help in pregnancy safety
+Mouthwash can help with pregnancy safety

 As surprising as it sounds, mouthwash can help protect mothers.